lucaspsilveira/AspNetCore.Docs.pt-br/aspnetcore/tutorials/signalr-blazor-webassembly.md

    dotnet new blazorwasm --hosted --output BlazorSignalRApp
    ```

-1. No Visual Studio para Mac, abra o projeto navegando até a pasta do projeto e abrindo o arquivo de solução do projeto ( *. sln*).
+1. No Visual Studio for Mac, abra o projeto navegando até a pasta do projeto e abrindo o arquivo de solução do projeto *( .sln*).

 # <a name="net-core-cli"></a>[CLI do .NET Core](#tab/netcore-cli/)